-If Umbrella displays the message "You are missing a tunnel connection", click Add A Tunnel.
-Tunnels are required for firewall policies.
+If Umbrella displays the message "You are missing a tunnel connection," click Add A Tunnel.
+Tunnels are required for firewall rules.
 For more information about adding tunnels, see Network Tunnel Configuration.

-- Source Ports—The tunnel's source ports to which the rule applies—in a plain-text list, delimited by commas, or "any".
+d.
+Source Ports—The tunnel's source ports to which the rule applies.
+You can choose Specify Port and enter ports or port ranges in a comma-delimited plain-text list, or choose Any.

-- Destination Ports—The tunnel's destination ports to which the rule applies—in a plain-text list, delimited by commas, or "any".
+f.
+Destination Ports—The tunnel's destination ports to which the rule applies.
+You can choose Specify Port and enter ports or port ranges in a comma-delimited plain-text list, or choose Any.

 - Select an interval for the hit counter.
-If you disable logging for this firewall rule, the hit counter is also disabled.
+If you disable logging for this firewall rule, the hit counter will also be disabled.
 For more information, see Monitor Hit Count.

 Note: Logging is disabled by default.
-If you disable logging, the hit counter is also disabled.
+If you disable logging, the hit counter will also be disabled.